 Every second breath we take comes from the ocean.
-Healthy oceans are the life support system for our planet, providing 97 percent of the Earth’s livable habitat and a home to more than 700,000 different species of life.
+Healthy oceans are the life support system for our planet, providing 97 percent of the Earth’s livable habitat and a home to more than 700,000 different species of marine life.

-Diver Joel Gonzaga of the the Philippine purse seiner 'Vergene' at work using only a single air compressor hose to the surface, in and around a skipjack tuna purse seine net, in the international waters of high seas pocket No1.
+Diver Joel Gonzaga of the Philippine purse seiner 'Vergene' at work using only a single air compressor hose to the surface, in and around a skipjack tuna purse seine net, in the international waters of high seas pocket No1.

 Ocean scientists believe there could be anywhere between 500,000 and 5 million species in the ocean that we haven’t even discovered.
 The oceans are vital to human health as well, providing food, enjoyment and livelihood to billions of people.
 In our region, Pacific Island states are deeply connected and inextricably reliant on ocean health for income and food security, while Australia’s ocean territory is one of the largest and most biodiverse of any country in the world.

 Imagine a world where sustainable, small-scale, and subsistence fishers are given greater rights and access to the ocean to feed communities that rely on it, than the industrial-scale fishing industries that dominate the global consumer seafood market.
-A world where a third of the world’s oceans are protected from industrial activity to build reslience against a changing climate, and ensure species rebound and flourish into the future.
+A world where a third of the world’s oceans are protected from industrial activity to build resilience against a changing climate, and ensure species rebound and flourish into the future.